amb-costa/gabs.py/README.md

 ```
 Now, your changes will appear on the main branch, and not just your fork!

 ### Any doubts?
-You can always check the [Git Documentation on Branches](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging) to find more info
+You can always check the [Git Documentation on Branches](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging) to find more info, or the [set up Git](https://docs.github.com/en/get-started/quickstart/set-up-git) page on GitHub Docs.
+Here's a list on [10 Git tutorials for beginners](https://www.webfx.com/blog/web-design/git-tutorials-beginners/), and here's a specific page for [Learning Git Branching](https://learngitbranching.js.org/).
 ### Happy commit!